Helmut Kentler: Reception

-Kentler did not hide the fact that he placed young people with pedophiles he knew.
-He reported about it in his book Leihväter from 1989.
 After the magazine EMMA reported on his activities in 1993, he was shouted down by feminist activists at an event in Hanover and punched in the face by an audience member.

 Jan Feddersen praised Kentler in an obituary in the Tageszeitung of 12 July 2008, as a "meritorious fighter for a permissive sexual morality".
 Some Protestant church authorities expressed a similar opinion.
 In an obituary, the Study Centre for Protestant Youth Work pointed out Kentler's controversial positions, but also acknowledged his work for "institutional structure and professional socialisation" and attempts to make homosexuality socially acceptable in the church.
 While the Working Group of Protestant Youth in Germany immediately removed the obituary following a motion of the synod, the Kentler Study Centre defended him without addressing his misconduct in exposing children to sexual exploitation detailed at length in the motion.
 Rather, Helmut Kentler "has had a lasting influence on the conceptual development and the student research project in Josefstal to this day".

 The Humanist Union pays positive tribute to Kentler as a person and to his body of work.
 His obituary reads: "A lighthouse of our advisory board has been extinguished.
 Like no other, Helmut Kentler embodied the humanistic task of an enlightened sex education and was also a role model for public science. (...)
 Kentler impressed his readers and listeners alike with a rare combination of competence, authenticity and intimacy ...
 Since he immediately aroused sympathies, many have confided in him."

 Ursula Enders, founder of the victim support association "Zartbitter", criticizes Kentler as a man holding pedophile-friendly positions.
 In an editorial of the Frankfurter Rundschau in March 2010, Stephan Hebel assessed a passage from Kentler's foreword to the 1974 book Zeig mal! as an "open call to paedophilia"; Alice Schwarzer wrote similarly in the magazine EMMA.
 The Protestant authors Andreas Späth and Menno Aden also sharply attack Kentler in their book Die missbrauchte Republik – Aufklärung über die Aufklärer.
 Due to an article by Ursula Enders in EMMA in 1997, Kentler was prevented from receiving the Magnus Hirschfeld Prize in 1997 "at the last minute".

 In Die Zeit in October 2013 Adam Soboczynski critically examined Kentler.
 Soboczynski explained that Die Zeit had shown a lack of sensitivity in publishing the "pedophile-friendly scientist" in the late 1960s due to the connection between anti-fascism and sexual liberation, which Kentler had claimed referring to Wilhelm Reich.
 Georg Diez subsequently criticized this text in his column on Spiegel Online, asserting Soboczynski had neither taken Kentler seriously nor really analysed him.

 In 2013, the political scientist Franz Walter from the Göttingen Institute for Democracy Research, who was investigating the former position of sections of the Greens and FDP on pedophilia, assigned Kentler a key role in German networks of pedophile activists.